chicagoedt/rmc_2019/README.md

 where <user_name> is your linux user name.
 After this step, you will have to install any missing ROS packages or gazebo plugins.
 These should be apparent through error messages during catkin_make.
+After everything needed is installed, catkin_make may need to be ran several times (~2-3) before the workspace is ready.

 To run the simulation enter the commands: